 Elmer Mejicanos heads up a whiskey-centric bar program, housing over 100 American-dominant whiskies, while Tony mentions finding a few antique whiskey bottles dating back to the 1920′s in the basement (when are we pouring?)
 Building your own Old Fashioned is a key menu focus, alongside a short-but-sweet cocktail list ($12).
 Trying every one on the menu, I’ve re-ordered only The Silencer.
 Carpano Antica takes the form of ice cubes melting in Campari, Seltzer Sister Soda and crystals of brandy – an ideally bitter, bright aperitif.
 A glass of Chianti or Montepulciano is well-suited to all that red sauce – Tony’s longtime business partner Marni McKirahan runs the wine program, also highlighting rare Midwest (Michigan, Chicago) wineries.

 If I seem to be gushing, perhaps I am.
-Visiting three times in the first month alone, I’ve tried almost every listed pizza and cocktail on the menu.
-Some new openings are exciting, fresh, visionary.
+Visiting three times in the first month alone and many time since, I’ve tried every listed pizza and cocktail on the menu.
+Some openings are exciting, fresh, visionary.
 A spare few respect the past, even perfect it.
 The comforting kind you want to return to with family and friends and hope stay around forever.
 Capo’s is the latter.